BrightLocal/C-Sharp-Api-Wrapper/README.md

     var gpwService = new GpwService();

-    BrightLocalSuccess gpwReport = gpwService.Create(myGpwReport);
+    BlSuccess gpwReport = gpwService.Create(myGpwReport);
 ```
-The returned BrightLocalSuccess entity above will have a report-id.
+The returned BlSuccess entity above will have a report-id.
 You will want to persist this for later in order to run and get the report.

 ### Update Report